justin-hong22/negotiation-chatbot/README.md

 # **About the Developer**

-This is a project by Justin Hong from Kyoto University Graduate School of Mangement.
+This is a project by Justin Hong from Kyoto University Graduate School of Management.
 The related course is called "Workshop" and his supervisor is Will Baber.

 # **Project Introduction**